 “How… but…” It was ridiculous to even try and believe what I was hearing.
 Yet I knew he was right.
 If You-Know- Who was really back in power, then it meant that people were going to die.
 People I loved.
 It meant a war was coming.
 “So HE killed Cedric?”

 “Cedric Diggory was killed by the killing curse, Avada Kedavra, the third and most terrible of the Unforgivable Curses, the nurses have confirmed this.
-And if what Harry is saying is true, the curse was delivered by Tom Riddle himself.
+According to Harry he was killed by a death eater named Wormtail.
 So far, the tale Harry has told is being proven as true.”

-Everything was starting to click together, “The whole tournament was a trap.
-Someone else truly did put Harry’s name in the Goblet of fire.”
+“So,” I said instead, “The whole tournament was a trap.
+Someone else truly did put Harry’s name in the Goblet of Fire?”

-Dumbledore nodded, “His name was entered by a man named Barty Crouch Jr.”
+Dumbledore nodded, “His name was entered by the son of the Ministry Official Barty Crouch.”

-“Barty Crouch Jr. was, well- is a Death Eater.
+“Barty Crouch Jr. was a Death Eater.
 He was disguised under polyjuice potion as Professor Alastor Moody.”